Writing for History Extra, author Marius Gabriel shares the story of the lost Kennedy…

 Shut up in a convent, she grew defiant of restrictions.
 The nuns could not control her.
 “Many nights,” Rosemary’s cousin Ann Gargan recounted, “the school would call to say she was missing, only to find her out walking around the streets at 2am.”

 It soon emerged that Rosemary was “sneaking out”, in the words of a fellow patient who shared many years of Rosemary’s later confinement, “to meet men in taverns – men who were happy to give her attention, comfort, and sex”, writes Elizabeth Koehler-Pentacoff in The Missing Kennedy.

 Joseph P Kennedy felt that Rosemary’s increasingly erratic behaviour might jeopardise his family’s political ambitions.
-Here, Senator Robert Kennedy speaks at an election rally in 1968.
+Here, his son, Senator Robert Kennedy speaks at an election rally in 1968.
 (Photo by Harry Benson/Express/Getty Images)

 The convent’s sisters informed her father, who was horrified: not only was Rosemary at risk; in his view, she was also jeopardising the high political ambitions he had for his sons.
 Her erratic behaviour led Joseph to begin investigating surgical ‘solutions’ and, in November 1941, he (without consulting his wife) authorised two surgeons, Dr Walter Jackson Freeman and Dr James W Watts, to perform a lobotomy on Rosemary.
 She was just 23 years old.